 When trying to stick to your health goals during the holiday season there are some dishes that you should try to integrate into your holiday meals.
-By adding nutrient dense sides you will take in necessary vitamins and minerals while simultaneously getting yourself full on healthier items to help prevent overeating on less nutritious foods.
+By adding nutrient dense sides you may take in necessary vitamins and minerals while simultaneously getting yourself full on healthier items to help prevent overeating on less nutritious foods.

 The worst list was started with carrots so why not start the best list off the same?
-Oven roasted carrots need little in the way of added fat and can be seasoned with simple herbs and spices like rosemary and thyme.
-Carrots are a nutrient dense vegetable that are low in calorie and contain beneficial nutrients like vitamin C and A which can help improve your immune system during the holiday season.
+Oven roasted carrots need little in the way of added fat and may be seasoned with simple herbs and spices like rosemary and thyme.
+Carrots are a nutrient dense vegetable that are low in calorie and contain beneficial nutrients like vitamin C and A which may help improve your immune system during the holiday season.*

 This rich and creamy cheese is an excellent alternative to mac-and-cheese which is high in saturated fat and low in nutrients.
 Brie is a great source of protein, calcium, vitamin A, and B-12.

 As an alternative to higher fat dishes brie can also be topped with honey to help satisfy your sweet tooth without turning to refined and added sugars.
 When selecting a brie brand it is best to choose brie that has been made with the milk of grass-fed cow’s.
-This version of brie is higher in omega-3 fatty acid which is known for its anti-inflammatory and heart healthy benefits.

-Not only can quinoa boost the health benefits of your holiday meals, but it is also naturally gluten free making it almost essential to meet the dietary needs of all your guests.
+Not only can quinoa help boost the health benefits of your holiday meals, but it is also naturally gluten free making it almost essential to meet the dietary needs of all your guests.
 Iron, potassium, and calcium are all nutrients that are lacking in the every-day modern diet for most and quinoa contains a respectable amount of these.

-Block carbs intelligently
+Help block carbs intelligently